nickeopti/ChemLaTeX/README.md

 # ChemLaTeX
-Convenience tool for automatic formatting chemical formulas in LaTeX
+A simple convenience tool, that automatically formats chemical formulas into pretty LaTeX equations.